MuTsunTsai/shrewd/README.md

 a.log();
 ```

 In the beginning, nothing is wrong.
 But once we set `a.switch=false` in the console, circular dependency appears.
-In this particular case, the following message will appear in the console:
+In this particular case, the following message will appear in the console,

 ```
 Circular dependency detected: A.a => A.c => A.b => A.a
-All these observers will be terminated.
+All these reactions will be terminated.
 ```

-So that not only we know that our code went wrong, but we can also trace exactly what causes the circular dependency to fix it.
+so that not only we know that our code went wrong, but we can also trace exactly what causes the circular dependency to fix it.
+Whenever Shrewd detects circular dependency, it will terminate all reactions involved in the cycle, and try its best to continue without throwing errors.
+Once terminated, reactions will only return their last known return value, without performing anything.

 ## Use Shrewd with Vue.js